EspressoSystems/HotShot/crates/examples/webserver/README.md

 just async_std example webserver -- http://127.0.0.1:9000
 just async_std example webserver -- http://127.0.0.1:9001
 just async_std example orchestrator-webserver -- --config_file ./crates/orchestrator/run-config.toml --orchestrator_url http://127.0.0.1:4444 --total_nodes 10 --da_committee_size 5 --fixed_leader_for_gpuvid 1
-just async_std example_leader_gpuvid multi-validator-webserver -- 1 http://127.0.0.1:4444
+just async_std example_gpuvid_leader multi-validator-webserver -- 1 http://127.0.0.1:4444
 sleep 1m
-just async_std example_gpuvid multi-validator-webserver -- 9 http://127.0.0.1:4444
+just async_std example_gpuvid_validator multi-validator-webserver -- 9 http://127.0.0.1:4444
 ```

-Where ones using `example_leader_gpuvid` could be the leader and should be running on a nvidia GPU, and other validators using `example_gpuvid` will never be a leader.
+Where ones using `example_gpuvid_leader` could be the leader and should be running on a nvidia GPU, and other validators using `example_gpuvid_validator` will never be a leader.
 In practice, these url should be changed to the corresponding ip and port.

 If you don't have a gpu but want to test out fixed leader, you can run: